aoleynichenko/wick/README.md

 # wick
-Automated generation of expressions for matrix elements of arbitrary n-particle operators in the basis of Slater determinants.
+Automated generation of expressions for matrix elements of arbitrary n-particle operators in the basis of Slater determinants using the Wick theorem.

 # Example